julesvirallinen/vj-p5-live/README.md

 - Add custom scripts to always be loaded
 - Powerful control of app theme
 - Slider for sketch global transparency to make sure you are not too bright
+- Hide / show the editor to interact with the canvas

 # Design idea